-Brazilian Buttlifting, the popular name for gluteal augmentation using the patient’s own fat, has become a social media sensation in the last few years, and Miami is the new epicenter of this phenomenon.
-Some of the best best BBL’s are done in Miami, because the patients demand it and expect it there.
-Dr. Sayed is in a somewhat unique position to be able to offer his Miami techniques to Southern California as well.
-Gluteal augmentation can be performed with implants in many patients, but Dr. Sayed has become fond of the advantages of fat transfer to shape the buttock for these reasons:
+The Brazilian Butt Lift is the popular name for gluteal augmentation that uses the patient’s own fat.
+The Brazilian Butt Lift has become a social media sensation in the last few years, and Miami is the new epicenter of this phenomenon.
+Some of the best Brazilian Butt Lift surgeries are done in Miami because of its world-famous beach culture and because of its incredibly high demand for the Brazilian Butt Lift.
+Dr. Sayed is in a remarkably unique position to be able to offer his Miami techniques to San Diego as well.
+Gluteal augmentation can be performed with implants in many patients, but Dr. Sayed has become fond of the advantages of fat transfer to shape the buttock for multiple reasons:

-- The enhancement is all-natural — it uses the patient’s own tissues and has the potential for a permanent result
+- The enhancement is all-natural — the Brazilian Butt Lift uses the patient’s own tissues and has the potential for a permanent result

 - The procedure includes liposuction of multiple areas that also benefit from cosmetic improvement

 - 360 degree shaping improvement of the whole body can be accomplished with fat transfer but not with implants

 - The procedure can be repeated in some patients if touchups are needed